joekarasek/joes-gulp-tasks/README.md

 # joes-gulp-tasks - An Accessible Gulp 4 Package

 ## Description
 Writing your own gulp pipelines isn't always easy.
 Wouldn't be nice to automate all your front-end develop tasks with a straight forward configuration file?
 Gulp task management that is flexible, but accessible.
 This package is an attempt to bring powerful gulp tasks to any project, quickly and hopefully painlessly.

+This module is currently under active development.
+If you would like to contribute, feel free to open issues and create pull requests on [GitHub](https://github.com/joekarasek/joes-gulp-tasks).
+Thanks!

+More coming soon...

 ## Features

 Here are some of the features this package includes: